 - Release Candidate: April 16, 2020

-Another important milestone (not yet pencilled in) will be the first Ubuntu 20.04 point release.
-Why a point release?
-Because that’s when users of Ubuntu 18.04 LTS get notified of the new LTS and offered the chance to upgrade (though it is possible to upgrade to 20.04 before then).
+One important milestone (not yet pencilled in) will be the first Ubuntu 20.04 point release.
+Why is a point release important?
+Because it is the point at which users of Ubuntu 18.04 LTS are offered the chance to upgrade (though it is possible to upgrade to 20.04 before then).

-Tradition dictates that Ubuntu LTS releases are relatively conservative when it comes to changes and new features, i.e. don’t expect dramatic changes in Ubuntu 20.04.
+Tradition dictates that Ubuntu LTS releases stay conservative when it comes to changes and new features, but 20.04 is looking like it will buck that trend slightly.

 - Improved ZFS install support